Gisele Shaw: Alliance and final storylines (2023–2024)

-Maple Leaf Pro Wrestling (2024–present)
+Maple Leaf Pro Wrestling (2024–2026)

-On September 11, 2024, it was announced that Shaw will face the longest reigning ROH Women's World Champion Athena for the title on the second night of Maple Leaf Pro Wrestling's (MLP) event Forged in Excellence on October 20.
+On September 11, 2024, it was announced that Shaw will face Athena, the longest reigning ROH Women's World Champion, for the title on the second night of Maple Leaf Pro Wrestling's (MLP) event Forged in Excellence on October 20.
+Before that, on October 19, at first night of Forged in Excellence, Shaw defeated Miyu Yamashita.
 During the match, Shaw was unsuccessful as Athena retained.
-On Night 1 of MLP Mayhem, Shaw defeated Laynie Luck to advance to the semifinals for the MLP Women's Canadian Championship tournament, and on Night 2 of Mayhem she would defeat Serena Deeb to qualify for the finals.
+On 14 March at Night 1 of Mayhem, Shaw defeated Laynie Luck to advance to the semifinals for the MLP Women's Canadian Championship tournament, and on March 15 at Night 2 of Mayhem she would defeat Serena Deeb to qualify for the finals.
 After her win, Kylie Rae, the other woman who qualified for the finals at Northern Rising, went out to congratulate Shaw, only for Shaw to attack Rae, turning heel in the process.
-At MLP Northern Rising, Shaw (accompanied by TNA's The Personal Concierge) would defeat Rae to be crowned the inaugural MLP Women's Canadian Champion.
+At Northern Rising, Shaw (accompanied by TNA's The Personal Concierge) would defeat Rae to be crowned the inaugural MLP Women's Canadian Champion.
+On June 14 at Fantastic Fathers Shaw successfully defended her title against Kylie Rae at match-revenge and her first title defense.
 On July 5 at Resurrection, Shaw successfully defended her title against Shotzi Blackheart.
+She would go on to defeat Priscilla Kelly at Sacred Ground on September 5 in a Winner Take All match to both retain the MLP Women's Canadian Championship and win Kelly's Destiny World Wrestling Women's Championship.
+On October 27 at Reena Rumble, Shaw teaming with Josh Alexander defeated Kris Chambers and Taylor Rising in mixed tag team match.

+On the two-night pay-per-view event for Global Wars Canada and Uprising, Shaw would first challenge Deonna Purrazzo for Purrazzo's ROH Women's Pure Championship in a losing effort on March 27, 2026, then on March 28 would put her title on the line against Purrazzo the next night in a successful defense.
+On April 17, at MLP Multiverse in Las Vegas, Shaw successfully defended her title in a fatal four-way against Persephone, Killer Kelly and Shotzi Blackheart.
+On July 15, at MLP Mayhem, Shaw successfully defended her title against Alice Crowley.
+On August 19, at MLP Mayhem, she successfully defended her title against Dani Luna.
+On September 16, at MLP Mayhem, Shaw lost her title against Priscilla Kelly.
+The following day, Shaw confirmed, via her X account, that she is leaving MLP after signing with National Wrestling Alliance.